 I stay with them for a half mile, maybe more, but at one point I see the glow of their headlamps getting further ahead with each step.
 My heart rate is elevated, but my primary concern is the sweat that is accumulating beneath my layers of “tech” clothing.
 As I unzip my jacket and stretch out my shirt collar, the warm humid air escapes and condenses on my eyeglass lenses.

-It is still dark when I reach the “summer trailhead” where Marcel and Austin are waiting.
+Amid darkness, I reach the “summer trailhead” where Marcel and Austin wait.
 This point is three miles and nearly 1500 vertical feet from the “winter trailhead” where we began our hike.
 After crossing the bridge and taking a few dozen steps up toward the peak in the deeper, softer snow, we stop and attach snowshoes to our boots.
 The grade up this trail rises before us and as we emerge into the valley above tree-line, the wind roars down from the adjacent 14,000+ foot peaks.
 At one point I strain to pick up my pace, hoping to slow the growing gap between me and the younger men who are again far in front of me.
 A strong gust of wind blows me over and I land in snow of unknown depth, my right arm buried up to my shoulder.
-I quickly struggle back to my feet and continue onward.
+I struggle back to my feet and continue onward.

 We stash our snowshoes beneath a boulder and lean into the wind for the last half mile across the wind-blown tundra.
 After scrambling up the slope to a plywood shelter that is dilapidated beyond recognition, I find myself hungry, thirsty, and shivering with cold.
 “Turning back” had crossed my mind, but when my left thigh locks up with a painful cramp, the correct decision becomes obvious.
 On one stretch of the upcoming ridge, the climber must straddle the “knife edge” and dangle their legs over significantly exposed cliffs dropping off on both sides.
 To say the least, a leg cramp would leave me rather vulnerable at that point.